Pobe16/watch-next/README.md

 Icons by Alexander Moore

+Changes in version 1.11.2
+* hopefully fixed the missing context menu option

+Changes in version 1.11.1
+* fixed missing styles for account page

 Changes in version 1.11.0
 - new way of playing videos from popup window - now you have to click on the thumbnail
 - new indicator for playlist editing